Asnaut/soccerOddsPredictor/README.md

 # soccerOddsPredictor

-This is the repo for SDUWH TiCai Cup
+This is the repo for SDU TiCai Cup
 The project contains 3 main part

 - data: store the soccer dataset